richgeog/CV/README.md

 Having been involved from the client side of web development in my previous job, this stirred a passion for how customer experiences can be vastly improved using code.

-I am looking to continue my journey into the world of web development in an environment that supports junior developers with developing my newly found skills, working in a fun envirmonemt with like minded people.
+I am looking to continue my journey into the world of web development in an environment that supports junior developers with developing my newly found skills, working in a fun environment with like minded people.

 ## Skills